 To analyse the data, we determined the point of subjective simultaneity (PSS) for each participant and image condition.
 The PSS indicates the SOA at which a participant would have perceived the images as being presented in their natural order in 50% of the trials.
-We first computed the proportion of trials in which a participant perceived the images as being presented in their natural movement order (i.e., movement phase 1 followed by movement phase 2) separately for each participant, image type and SOA.
+We first computed the proportion of trials in which a participant perceived the images as being presented in their natural movement order (i.e., Movement Phase 1 followed by Movement Phase 2) separately for each participant, image type, and SOA.
 The proportions of perceived natural movement order were then used to fit psychometric functions (cumulative normal functions) using the Palamedes toolbox (Prins & Kingdom, 2018).
 Thresholds and slopes were free parameters in the fit while the guess rate was fixed at 0 and lapse rate at 0.01.
 A negative PSS indicates a tendency to perceive images as appearing in their natural movement order despite being presented simultaneously or in reversed order, whereas a positive PSS indicates a tendency to perceive images as appearing in reversed movement order despite being presented in their natural order.
-For example, a PSS of -5 ms would indicate that participants showed a temporal order judgment bias in the expected direction and would be predicted to perform at chance level if movement phase 2 was presented 5 ms before movement phase 1 (i.e., SOA of -5 ms).
+For example, a PSS of -5 ms would indicate that participants showed a temporal-order judgement bias in the expected direction and would be predicted to perform at chance level if Movement Phase 2 was presented 5 ms before Movement Phase 1 (i.e., SOA of -5 ms).

-Additionally, we analysed the time it took participants to provide their answer (i.e., decision time).
+In addition, we analysed the time it took participants to provide their answer (i.e., decision time).
 The decision time reflects the time between the appearance of the response screen after the presentation of the images and the moment participants provided their button-press response.

-The PSS-data were initially analysed using a $2 \times 2 \times 2$ mixed ANOVA with the within-subject factors movement type (sprint vs. step) and scrambling (scrambled vs. unscrambled) and the between-subject factor sprinting expertise (sprinter vs. non-sprinter).
-All post-hoc tests were conducted one-sided (as all our hypotheses predict a clear direction of the order of effects) and were Bonferroni corrected for multiple comparisons, if applicable.
-All values are presented as means $\pm 1$ SEMs.
-A significance level of $\alpha = 0.05$ was used for all statistical analyses.
+The PSS-data were initially analysed using a $2 \times 2 \times 2$ mixed analysis of variance (ANOVA) with the within-subject factors movement type (sprint vs. step) and scrambling (scrambled vs. unscrambled) and the between-subject factor sprinting expertise (sprinter vs. non-sprinter).
+All post hoc tests were conducted one-sided (as all our hypotheses predict a clear direction of the order of effects) and were Bonferroni corrected for multiple comparisons, if applicable.
+All values are presented as means $\pm 1$ SEMs (standard errors of the mean).
+A significance level of $\alpha$ =.05 was used for all statistical analyses.